alined908/phoodi/README.md

 * **Daniel Lee**

 ## Todo Meetup
-- [ ] Doesnt work if starttime is late (no entries, or categories suckl)
+- [ ] Doesnt work if starttime is late (no entries, or categories sucks)
+- [ ] Indicate if user is part of meetup

 ## Todo General
 - [ ] Fix responsiveness for all viewports